shubgant/MGRivetSetup/Example.md

 24. Type source ${ATLAS_LOCAL_ROOT_BASE}/user/atlasLocalSetup.sh (or 3 commands from III.4 in ReadMe.md)
 25. asetup 21.6.6,AthGeneration
 26  source setupRivet.sh
-21. Go to Rivet Directory
+27. Go to Rivet Directory
-22. rivet -a ATLAS_2019_I00001 --pwd fifo.hepmc
+28. rivet -a ATLAS_2019_I00001 --pwd fifo.hepmc
-23. rivet-mkhtml --mc-errs -o Test Rivet.yoda
+29. rivet-mkhtml --mc-errs -o Test Rivet.yoda
-24. Compare with plots in this link: http://www.hep.ucl.ac.uk/~guhitj/Test_Official/ATLAS_2019_I00001/index.html
+30. Compare with plots in this link: http://www.hep.ucl.ac.uk/~guhitj/Test_Official/ATLAS_2019_I00001/index.html
+  - (Note there might be slight differences due to the pseudo-random nature of MC simulations.
+Check for the general trend and scale on the axes.)